 or anyone else may have taken too much SOMIDEM.

 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.

-While you are taking Somidem
+While you are taking SOMIDEM

 Things you must do

 Tell all the doctors, dentists and pharmacists who are treating you that you are taking

 Things you must not do

-Do not use Somidem to treat any other conditions unless your doctor tells you to.
+Do not take more than the recommended dose unless your doctor tells you to.

-Do not give Somidem to anyone else, even if they have the same condition as
+Do not give this medicine to anyone else, even if they have the same condition as

 Things to be careful of